 Granny squares are my favorite thing to crochet.
 These classic shapes can be made into so many things: blankets, scarves, hats, bags, skirts, tops, even dresses and jackets!
 They're a really fun way to use up little bits of yarn, too.

-If you've never made granny squares we'll start you by taking the two basic stitches (the chain and double crochet) and combine them to make a one-color granny square.
+Granny squares can encompass a range of techniques and knowledge levels.
+For beginners, you will learn the two basic stitches (the chain and double crochet) and then learn to combine them to make a one-color granny square.
 You'll also learn how to follow both a written pattern and a crochet chart.

-Once you have those techniques down, I'll teach you how to start a granny square with a magic ring, switch between colors, some tricks for having less tails to weave in, and a couple different seaming techniques for sewing the granny squares together.
+Following the beginner techniques, you can learn aspects such as how to start a granny square with a magic ring, switch between colors, tricks for having less tails to weave in, and a couple different seaming techniques for sewing the granny squares together.

 Sign Up: Learn these techniques in our Open Studio class!
 Open Studio is a drop-in workshop every Sunday from 3–5 PM.
 It's open to all crafts & experience levels, a time where you can learn anything you want, including granny squares!
 Click here to sign up.